XimeraProject/ximeraExamples/README.md

 of dtx files and their content, there are currently many dtx files that do not contain any testable commands or environments (for example, the banner.dtx file is just the ascii definition of the banner that displays in the console on page load).
 Nonetheless it is important to know that a given dtx file has been parsed and any necessary content have relevant test files.
-So we still make test files for non-testable dtx files (e.g. BannerTest.tex) but place that file in a special top-level folder called ''untestedDTX'' which contains two different types of non-tested files.
-There are depreciated dtx files - those dtx files whose contents will be removed in an upcoming ximera version and so tests aren't needed (these are separated into a 'depreciated' folder inside the untestedDTX folder) as well as the dtx files that do not contain anything that can/need be tested (like the banner.dtx) - test files for these are put in the ''hardCoded'' subfolder of the untestedDTX folder.
+So we still have ''test files'' for non-testable dtx files (e.g. ``bannerTest.tex``) but place that file in a special subfolder called ``Hardcoded`` which contains dtx files that do not contain anything that can/need be tested (like the banner.dtx).
+Moreover, there are also depreciated dtx files - those dtx files whose contents will be removed in an upcoming ximera version and they do not require testing.
+These are separated into a ``Depreciated`` subfolder inside the dtxTests folder.

 # Public Publishing Locations